rrosenb12/user_data_management/README.md

 # User Data Management Microservice

-A FastAPI-based microservice for managing user profiles.
+A FastAPI-based microservice for managing program-specific user data.
 This README documents the communication contract (endpoints, request/response formats), example calls, a simple UML sequence diagram, and how to run the provided test program that demonstrates the service behavior.

 ## Communication Contract (Stable)